-- 21.1 If a member of staff has any concern about a child's welfare, they will act on them immediately by speaking to the DSL or a deputy. - 21.2 All staff members are aware of the procedure for reporting concerns and understand their responsibilities in relation to confidentiality and information sharing, as outlined in section 28 of this policy. - 21.3 Where the DSL is not available to discuss the concern with, staff members will contact the deputy DSL with the matter. - 21.4 If a referral is made about a child by anyone other than the DSL, the DSL will be informed as soon as possible. - 21.5 The LA will make a decision regarding what action is required within one working day of the referral being made and will notify the referrer. - 21.6 DSL's are required to monitor a referral if they do not receive information from the LA regarding what action is necessary for the pupil. - 21.7 If the situation does not improve after a referral, the DSL will ask for reconsideration to ensure that their concerns have been addressed and that the situation improves for the pupil.
+21.1 If a member of staff has any concern about a child's welfare, they will act on them immediately by speaking to the DSL or a deputy.

-- 21.8 If early help is appropriate, the case will be kept under constant review.
-If the pupil's situation does not improve, a referral will be considered. - 21.9 All concerns, discussions and decisions made, as well as the reasons for making those decisions, will be recorded by the DSL and kept securely. - 21.10 If a pupil is in immediate danger, a referral will be made to CSCS and/or the police immediately. - 21.11 If a pupil has committed a crime, such as sexual violence, the police will be notified. - 21.12 Where there are safeguarding concerns, Horizons Specialist Academy Trust will ensure that the pupil's wishes are always taken into account, and that there are systems available for pupils to provide feedback and express their views. - 21.13 When responding to safeguarding concerns, staff members will act calmly and supportively, ensuring that the pupil feels like they are being listened to and believed. - 21.14 A multi-agency assessment will be undertaken where a child and their family could benefit from coordinated support from more than one agency.
-These assessments will identify what help the child and family require in preventing needs escalating to a point where intervention would be needed.
+- 21.2 All staff members are aware of the procedure for reporting concerns and understand their responsibilities in relation to confidentiality and information sharing, as outlined in section 28 of this policy. - 21.3 Where the DSL is not available to discuss the concern with, staff members will contact the deputy DSL with the matter. - 21.4 If a referral is made about a child by anyone other than the DSL, the DSL will be informed as soon as possible. - 21.5 The LA will make a decision regarding what action is required within one working day of the referral being made and will notify the referrer. - 21.6 DSL/DDSL are required to monitor a referral if they do not receive information from the LA regarding what action is necessary for the pupil. - 21.7 If the situation does not improve after a referral, the DSL/DDSL will ask for reconsideration to ensure that their concerns have been addressed and that the situation improves for the pupil. - 21.8 If early help is appropriate, the case will be kept under constant review.
+If the pupil's situation does not improve, a referral will be considered. - 21.9 All concerns, discussions and decisions made, as well as the reasons for making those decisions, will be recorded by the DSL/DDSL and kept securely. - 21.10 If a pupil is in immediate danger, a referral will be made to CSC and/or the police immediately. - 21.11 If a pupil has committed a crime, such as sexual violence, the police will be notified. - 21.12 Where there are safeguarding concerns, Horizons Specialist Academy Trust will ensure that the pupil's wishes are always taken into account, and that there are systems available for pupils to provide feedback and express their views. - 21.13 When responding to safeguarding concerns, staff members will act calmly and supportively, ensuring that the pupil feels like they are being listened to and believed. - 21.14 A multi-agency assessment will be undertaken where a child and their family could benefit from coordinated support from more than one agency.
+These assessments will identify what help the child and family require in preventing needs escalating to a point where intervention would be needed. - 21.15 It is the Trust's expectation that all staff must be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+For example, children may feel embarrassed, humiliated, or are being threatened.
+This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
+This should not prevent staff from having a professional curiosity and speaking to the designated safeguarding lead (DSL) if they have concerns about a child.
+It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication.